donaldboulton/minimal-mistakes/_posts/2018-03-27-post-Website-Tweaks.md

 Cache-Control header was defined as part of the HTTP/1.1 specification and supersedes previous headers (e.g. Expires) used to define response caching policies.
 All modern browsers support Cache-Control, hence that is all we will need.

-{% cloudinary onethird /assets/images/pages/performance/http-cache-control-highlight.png caption = "Cache Control" %}
+{% cloudinary onethird /assets/images/pages/performance/http-cache-control-highlight.png alt="Cache Control" %}

 no-cache and no-store